danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Introduction

-The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the prospects of liberal education.
+The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the future of liberal education.
 To have worries at all, of course, has become reflexive among those of us in any way devoted to this education, whether we be students of it, teachers of